 63% OF SPANISH WOMEN HAVE SUFFERED "MATERNAL MOBBING".

-According to data from an electronic survey of 768 mothers
+According to data from an electronic survey conducted among 768 mothers

-The percentage rises to 89% among female civil servants who report having suffered discrimination on the grounds of maternity.
+The percentage rises to 89% among female employees who report having been discriminated against on the grounds of maternity.

 67% of female employees admit to feeling uncomfortable or worried when announcing their pregnancy at work.

 MADRID, 12 JULY 2019.
-A 63% of Spanish women have suffered job discrimination because of their motherhood.
-It is one of the conclusions of the report: El ?mobbing maternal? a debate, prepared by the platform Women of the World and that collects the situation suffered in Spain by women who want to combine professional life and motherhood.
+A 63% of Spanish women have suffered job discrimination because of their maternity.
+This is one of the conclusions of the report: El 'mobbing maternal' a debate, prepared by the platform Women of the World and that collects the situation suffered in Spain by women who want to reconcile professional life and motherhood.

-Interestingly, the percentage of employed women who claim to have experienced discrimination on the grounds of maternity is much lower, although equally worrying: 571 PT1T.
-On the other hand, 641 PT1T of unemployed women and 501 PT1T of self-employed women reported discrimination at work on the grounds of maternity.
-The average is a worrying 631 PT1W1T.
+Interestingly, the percentage of employed women who claim to have experienced discrimination on the grounds of maternity is much lower, although equally worrying: 57%.
+On the other hand, 64% of unemployed women and 50% of self-employed women reported discrimination in the workplace on the grounds of maternity.
+The average is a worrying 63%.

-They were also asked if during a job interview they had been asked about their partner and their willingness to have children.
-75% of the self-employed answered yes.
-Nobody talks about self-employed women, but they are subjected to almost daily job interviews; lawyers, architects, professionals in general are being permanently audited on their maternity; an unacceptable harassment", says the president of Women of the World.
+They were also asked if during a job interview they have been questioned about their partner and their desire to have offspring.
+No one talks about self-employed women, but they are subjected to almost daily job interviews; lawyers, architects, professionals in general are being permanently audited on their maternity; an unacceptable harassment," says the president of Women of the World.

-The platform denounces how the incorporation of women into the world of work has been encouraged, but without taking into account the female vital stages, which in the end has been detrimental to all those women who want to be mothers in Spain.
+The platform denounces how the incorporation of women into the labor market has been encouraged, but without taking into account the female life stages, which in the end has been detrimental to all those women who wish to become mothers in Spain.